mojaloop/ml-pisp-bootcamp/gsp_to_sdk_mapping.md

       "challengeOptions": [
         {
           // challengeOptionId is used in the GSP transferFunds call, and is the link between the initiated Transfer and the Authorization.
-          "challengeOptionId": initiateResponse.body.transactionId,
+          "challengeOptionId": transactionRequestId,
           "fido": {
             "challenge": initiateResponse.body.authorization.challenge,
             "allowCredentials": [
-              // Assuming this is if google wants to only allow specific devices
+              // Assuming this is if Google wants to only allow specific devices
               // to sign this challenge since they have multi-device support.
               // Mojaloop has no such requirement so we can probably put a mock string here.
               {